d12frosted/elpa-mirror/gnu/comint-mime-readme.txt

 <https://raw.githubusercontent.com/astoff/comint-mime/images/python-shell.png>

 The main motivation behind this package is to display plots in the Python shell.
 However, it does more than that.

 First, it is not constrained to graphics, and can display other "MIME attachments" such as HTML and LaTeX content.
-In fact, the Python backend of the package implements IPython's [rich display interface].
-A use-case beyond the displaying of graphics is to render dataframes as HTML tables; this opens up the possibility of typographical improvements over the usual pure-text representation.
-You can also easily define rich representations for your own classes.
+In fact, the Python backend of the package implements IPython's [rich display interface], which includes, among other things, special treatment of dataframes and symbolic math expressions.
+You can even define rich representations for your own classes.

-Second, the package defines a flexible communication protocol between Emacs and the inferior process, and, consequently, can be extended to other comint types.
+Second, the package defines a flexible communication protocol between Emacs and the inferior process, and, consequently, can be extended to other Comint types.
 Currently, besides Python, there is support for the regular (Unix) shell.
 In this case, a special command, `mimecat', is provided to display content.
 Again, this works for images, HTML, LaTeX snippets, etc.

 <https://raw.githubusercontent.com/astoff/comint-mime/images/shell.png>